 Since JMRI 4.5.1 Internal turnouts and sensors need to have complete, individual system names.
 The names "IT" and "IS" (without any suffix) are no longer permitted: "IT12" is fine, but just "IT" is not.
 Most panel files that contain these should automatically migrate them to new names when saved, but in some cases you might need to manually update them.

-Changes since Production release 4.8:The list of included commits is available from our GitHub code repository.
+Changes since test release 4.9.1:The list of included commits is available from our GitHub code repository.

 - Chuck Catania made multiple updates: